flipnoteman/Noise-Generator/README.md

     map.voronoi_smooth(0.1, 0.6);

-    /* Scale every value by a given scalar, this should ensure no value goes above the given shadar value */ map.scale(255f32);
+    /* Scale every value by a given scalar, this should ensure no value goes above the given scalar value */ map.scale(255f32);

     // Exports your map to a png, see examples of this below